Hammdidullah

 Hammdidullah, a.k.a.
-Janat Gul, is a citizen of Afghanistan who was held in extrajudicial detention in the Guantanamo Bay detention camps as part of the War on Terror.
+Janat Gul, is a citizen of Afghanistan who was held in extrajudicial detention in the United States Guantanamo Bay detainment camp, in Cuba.

 American counter-terror analysts estimate he was born in 1973, in Sarpolad, Afghanistan.

 In December 2014 the United States Senate's Intelligence Committee published a 600-page unclassified summary of its 6,000-page report on the CIA's use of torture.
 That report identified Janat Gul as one of the individuals tortured by the CIA, in its network of black sites.
 PBS Frontline reported that he was tortured so badly the CIA's case notes recorded that he had pleaded with his interrogators to just kill him.

-He was transferred from CIA custody to military on March 23, 2003.
+He was transferred from CIA to military custody on March 23, 2003.

 A five-page Joint Task Force Guantanamo detainee assessment, drafted on August 20, 2004, recommended his continued detention.
-However the Combatant Status Review Tribunal conducted by OARDEC determined that his classification as an "enemy combatant" had been improper, all along, and he was released on April 18, 2005.
+However the Combatant Status Review Tribunal conducted by OARDEC determined that his classification as an "enemy combatant" had been improper all along, and he was released on April 18, 2005.

 Inconsistent identification

-While the two official lists his name as Hammdidullah, his Tribunal addressed him as Janat Gul.
+While the two official lists mention his name as Hammdidullah, his Tribunal addressed him as Janat Gul.

 CNN reported that Hammdidullah surrendered on November 24, 2001, but the allegations prepared for his Combatant Status Review Tribunal state that he was captured in January 2003.

 Press accounts of his term at Ariana Airlines

-Hammdidullah was quoted by the International press during his term at Ariana Airlines.
+Hammdidullah was quoted by the international press during his term at Ariana Airlines.

 CNN referred to him as Hamidullah.